kapowaz/html_validations/README.md

 This attribute should specify a URI to which this field (and only this field) can be submitted, by HTTP POST, and which should return a JSON response containing true or false depending on whether the value is unique.

-    data-validation-identical
+    data-validation-confirmation

-This attribute should specify the input name of a single other field which this input value should have an identical value to, in order to pass validation.
+This attribute should specify the input name of a single other field to which this field should have an identical value, in order to pass validation.
 This requirement isn't explicitly mutually required, so one field can be required to be identical to another, but the latter need not require be identical to the former.

     data-validation-<type>-message